windows-2048/Example-Installer-MSI-Template/README.md

 3. MS Visual Studio 2019 professional or enterprise as we build the custom DLL with /MT code generation flag (Static MultiThreaded Config).
 See example %PATH% from [__build_msi_installer.bat](NewInstallerTemplateMSI/__build_msi_installer.bat).

+4. WiX Toolset (version 5).
+Could be downloaded right from GitHib as an MSI installer to use from [CLI](https://github.com/wixtoolset/wix/releases/download/v5.0.2/wix-cli-x64.msi).

-4. Optionally, WinRAR (currently not used in the example).
+5. Optionally, WinRAR (currently not used in the example).

 ## Usage